Screaming Mimi (film)

 Screaming Mimi is a 1958 American film noir directed by Gerd Oswald and starring Anita Ekberg, Philip Carey and Gypsy Rose Lee.
 The story originated as a 1949 novel of the same name by Fredric Brown.

 Plot

-In Southern California, while Virginia Wilson is taking an outside beach shower, an escaped madman from a sanitarium arrives.
+In Northern California, while Virginia Wilson is taking an outside beach shower, an escaped madman from a sanitarium arrives.
 He stabs her dog, attacks her and is shot to death by her stepbrother, Charlie, with a rifle.

 After the attack, Virginia is committed to a sanitarium.
 The psychiatrist falls in love with her.
 He fakes her death, and they go on the lam.
-Virginia ends up dancing at El Madhouse night club run by Gypsy Rose Lee.
+Virginia ends up dancing at El Madhouse night club run by Joann 'Gypsy' Mapes (real life burlesque dancer Gypsy Rose Lee).
 Lee performs "Put the Blame on Mame," the classic noir theme from the 1946 film Gilda.

 All the while, Virginia is being stalked by a serial killer.